About Me

 Recent Roles & Initiatives

 I volunteer as part of the HQ team at Nucleate, a global non-profit that supports academic founders building biotech ventures.
-I help coordinate strategy and infrastructure for the operation of Nucleate’s flagship Activator program across 18 global chapters.
+I help develop internal playbooks and conduct leadership training and facilatate knowledge exchange streamlining infrastructure and operations for Nucleate’s flagship Activator program across 18 global chapters.

 🎓 PhD in Quantitative Biology